tinaponting/Genesis-child-themes-3/README.md

 # Genesis-child-themes-3

 genesis-child-themes
 Genesis child themes who are Abandoned.
 But still good to use.
-Works with the Latest wordpress, 5,8. and Latest genesis framework.
+Works with the Latest wordpress and Latest genesis framework.

 IMPORTANT: Take notepad + and take style.css and delate: Updated URL!
 If thehe is one!

+Tested with: Genesis Framework: Version: 3.3.5 + Wordpress: 5.8+

 ..................................